AlineLanckneus/spelling-correction/article.md

 Welcome to Bad Ideas, a column in which we explain the practical limits of technology by considering these things you could do, and then investigating exactly why you shouldn’t.
 Because you can still learn from mistakes you’ll never make.

 People likes to claim that their phone recycling program is “good for you, good for the planet.”
-Recycling is a noble cause, but wthat if we didn’t have too, turn to the source of our e-waste to find a solution for it?
-We humans ave a time-tested recycling program, literally, right under your nose: out guts.
+Recycling is a noble cause, but what if we didn’t have too, turn to the source of our e-waste to find a solution for it?
+We humans have a time-tested recycling program, literally, right under your nose: out guts.

-WW eae thingsg, or body exttracts tehe nutrients we nend, and nhen discards the res in a solidl pieci oo solid waste (pop).
-Tht’s good fof us, and ood fofr thee plannet.
-Soo, whwy noot recycle our phoes the ood-fahioned wawy, aand eat thehm?
+We eat things, our body extracts the nutrients we need, and then discards the rest in a solid piece of solid waste (pop).
+That’s good for us, and good for the planet.
+So, why not recycle our phones the old-fashioned way, and eat them?
-Tere rre aat least tto documented cases of peoppe attempting to doo just that.
+There are at least two documented cases of people attempting to do just that.

-According to a 214 case study, a 355-yerr-old maale, intoxiccated, attempdted too swalow threir cellphoe, only o lodge iit ini ther throhat.
-It hhd too be surgicallyy removed.
-Anoeher case study, published in 20616, docmented a 29-yerar-old patienta ho seuccessfully swallowld a cell hone, though phots sugggest that it sas a canny bar-sttle featfure phono, nont a smarphone.
-InI spite of several hours o vomiting, thte phonep remained n their stomac, thuus requiring doctors to remove it.
-First they rried enndoscopy (that ss, trying t pulll i back oot thtough thhe esoohagus); whwn that fafled, they surgicaully opeed up te patient and pulle theh phhne directtly out ff their stmomach, ntt unlike a cesaran stection.
+According to a 214 case study, a 35-year-old male, intoxicated, attempted to swallow their cellphone, only to lodge it in their throat.
+It had to be surgically removed.
+Another case study, published in 2016, documented a 29-year-old patient who successfully swallowed a cell phone, though photos suggest that it was a candy bar-style feature photo, not a smartphone.
+In spite of several hours of vomiting, the phone remained in their stomach, thus requiring doctors to remove it.
+First they tried endoscopy (that is, trying to pulll it back out through the esophagus); when that failed, they surgically opened up the patient and pulled the phone directly out of their stomach, not unlike a cesarian section.

 Perhaps these two unlucky souls just got their technique wrong.
-Mybe there’s a right waay tto consume your expensive pocket coomputer?
+Maybe there’s a right way to consume your expensive pocket computer?

-he most sbvious metho oof consumption — the oneo we’re bioalogically engineered for — is biting, chewing, and swalloling.
-Try as you might, you cannot mastictate your phone.
-Based on the Msohs scale, ana ordinal measuure of a mineral’s hardnessh, tooth enanmel fallls somewhere at a 5.
-Today’s smartphpnes are meade foom glass (hardness 7.5) annd ether stainless seeel (hardness: 6.5) or an aluminum aloy (hardnessh 5.5.).
-All oof these are too hard for youry teeth to evevn mkake a scratch.
+The most obvious method of consumption — the one we’re biologically engineered for — is biting, chewing, and swallowing.
+Try as you might, you cannot masticate your phone.
+Based on the Mohs scale, an ordinal measure of a mineral’s hardness, tooth enamel fallls somewhere at a 5.
+Today’s smartphones are made from glass (hardness 7.5) and other stainless steel (hardness: 6.5) or an aluminum aloy (hardness 5.5.).
+All of these are too hard for your teeth to even make a scratch.

 What about swallowing it whole?
 The average diameter of a relaxed human esophagus is 300 millimeters, or just over 1 inch.
-Meanwhile, the iPehone 11 haas a stated wiith of 75.7 millimeters, r justu unner 3 inches.
-“Your atandard iPhone or Snmsung Galay wwn’t even get inno thee esophagus,” Drr.
-Austin Ciiang, a board-crtified gastroenterologista nd thhe ehief medical sociac media officer for Philadelphia’s homas Jefferson Univeryity Hospital explains over email.
-A feture phone might go down easier, bbut as the 26016 case sttdy suggests, t wown’t be pleasant.
+Meanwhile, the iPhone 11 has a stated width of 75.7 millimeters, or just under 3 inches.
+“Your standard iPhone or Samsung Galaxy won’t even get into the esophagus,” Dr. Austin Ciang, a board-certified gastroenterologist and the chief medical social media officer for Philadelphia’s home's Jefferson University Hospital explains over email.
+A feature phone might go down easier, but as the 2016 case study suggests, it won’t be pleasant.